 Either as part of a group or as a one-on-one session with a counsellor, therapy’s goal is to allow an individual to live with their BPD in a way that does not hinder their social life, relationships, and professional prospects.

-When it comes to addiction, the primary goal of treatment is to kick the body’s dependence on the substance in question, and this is done via detoxification, where an individual discontinues their use of it.
+When it comes to addiction, the primary goal of treatment is to kick the body’s dependence on the substance in question.
+This is done via detoxification, where an individual discontinues their use of addictive substances.